rokastas/infinite-scroll-app/README.md

 Infinite scrolling web app.

-Built with Javascript, React, SCSS
+Built with Javascript, React, SCSS, Pexels API

-Content from Pexels API

 made with ❤️, 🍵 and 🥵 by Rokas Stasiulis